 Considering that it serves as both aquascape material and biofilter medium, it’s safe to say that live rock is pretty important.
 We want it to look and “behave” as naturally as possible.
-Really, truly “live” rock can only be as good as the base you build it on.
+Really, truly “live” rock can only be as good as the Dry base rock you build it on.
 For reef aquaria, the best substructure is the one that corals grow on in the wild: Natural base rock.

 Natural base rock is composed primarily of calcium carbonate skeletons that previous stony coral residents left behind.
 In fact, coral reefs are pretty much made up entirely of base rock, with a relatively thin layer of living corals over the surface.
 Because of its many little pockets and miniscule pores, freshly deposited material can host many ecologically beneficial organisms ranging from nitrifying and denitrifying bacteria to microcrustaceans such as copepods.

 In terms of appearance, ease-of-use and ecological friendliness, it’s hard to beat AlgaeBarn’s dry base rock.
 This premium natural reef rock is sustainably extracted in Florida.
 As evident from their composition and their distinctive striations, these deposits were once part of a large ancient coral reef.

 Dry Base Rock: Aquarium Use